tldr-pages/tldr/pages/common/xkill.md

 `xkill`

-- Display a cursor to kill a window when pressing any mouse button - left, right or middle:
+- Display a cursor to select a window to kill by pressing any mouse button:

 `xkill -button any`